 Ask, Ask, Ask

 Salespeople need to ask the right questions to find the customer’s needs.
-Asking directly about what problem a customer needs solving is the first step toward making sure your time is being properly spent.
+Asking directly about what problem a customer needs to solve is the first step toward making sure your time is being properly spent.
 It could be as simple as “what do you need,” or more specific like “do you have this problem?”
 These questions open up for a discussion wherein the customer’s needs are promptly addressed with ease.

 When a salesperson asks a question, he or she must listen as well.
 Listening to the customer’s anecdotes about how the problem impacts their life is the only way to understand the way that the product or service being offered will solve that problem.